Slick Willy's definitions

 by Slick Willy December 16, 2004

-Get the mosey mug.damper, crimp, nix, veto, scotch, debunkification or discouraging word.
+Get the Chode mug.damper, crimp, nix, veto, scotch, debunkification or discouraging word.
 Origins quite the mystery; no substantiation of the obvious contender, Polish sausage (kielbasa).
 WC Fields should have invented the term, but he did not.
 As of 2006, >99% of use is in the form "put the kiebash on".

 by slick willy January 19, 2006

-Get the kiebash mug.by slick willy May 13, 2005
+Get the kiebash mug.by Slick Willy May 13, 2005

-Get the stet mug.to stress and distract; usually used in passive voice: to be frazzled = to be distracted and stressed; usually to the point of annoyance, anger, depression; opposite of focused, serene, and productive.
+Get the insource mug.to stress and distract; usually used in passive voice: to be frazzled = to be distracted and stressed; usually to the point of annoyance, anger, depression; opposite of focused, serene, and productive.

 The shortened form, fraz, is a silicon age shortening meaning bombarded with email, instant messages, cell phone calls, etc. to the point of distration.